 What is required for the Internship/Practicum?

-The internship hours at the other grade level can be done during an ESL summer program.
+Most of the internship hours at the other grade level can be done during an ESL summer program.
 More details will be provided by your ESL advisor.

 Is the MAEd/ESL intended just for ESL teachers?